 Make it a Low-Carb Meal:

-More Tasty Dinners with Grilled Chicken:
+More Tasty Grilled Chicken:

 I used Newman's Own Olive Oil and Vinegar Dressing (affiliate link) for the marinade, which has only 1 carb per serving.
 This would be delicious with my Basil Pesto with Lemon if you prefer making your own pesto.
 I used my fresh-frozen lemon juice for the marinade.